Frequently Asked Questions

 Each client is afforded a 15 minute grace period.

-Currently, we only answer emails Tuesday-Friday between 11am and 7pm, and Saturday 12pm to 5pm.
-No emails will be answered Sunday/Monday.
+Currently, we only answer emails Tuesday-Friday between 11am and 7pm.
+No emails will be answered Saturday-Monday.

 Appointments are booked depending on the project, my interest in it, and/or the level of artistic liberty allowed.
 I will not book appointments for plagiarized tattoos.